DataDog/integrations-core/kube_apiserver_metrics/README.md

 {{% /tab %}}
 {{< /tabs >}}

-These configurations will have the Agent make a request to the kubernetes service in the default namespace at its Cluster IP Address and defined port.
+These configurations will have the Agent make a request to the `kubernetes` service in the `default` namespace at its defined Endpoint IP Addresses and defined port.

 ### Validation